 - The CoS must state an eligible role.

 Applicants have to meet a financial requirement, by evidencing that they have held at least £1,270 for 28 consecutive days, with day 28 falling within 31 days of applying for the visa.
 Proof must be sent when the applicant applies, unless the sponsor will cover the worker’s costs during their first month in the UK up to £1,270.
 If the sponsor agrees to support the applicant, then this must be confirmed on the CoS by completing the “sponsor certifies maintenance” section on the certificate.
 This can be found under “Additional data.”

 How must does a seasonal worker visa cost?

 How long can a seasonal worker stay in the UK?

 The visa validity is determined by the type of work being undertaken.
-For edible horticulture or pork butchery workers, the visa will be valid for up to six months.
-Poultry workers already granted a seasonal worker visa must leave by 31st December 2021.
-HGV workers must leave the UK by 28th February 2022.
+For edible horticulture workers, the visa will be valid for up to six months.
+Poultry workers can work in the UK until 31 December of that specific year.

 Applicants can enter the UK as soon as their visa is valid, which can be up to 14 days before the start of their job.

 How long does it take to get a seasonal worker visa?

 An applicant can apply for a visa up to three months before the date they are due to begin work in the UK.
 The start date is listed on the CoS.
 As part of the application, the applicant will need to prove their identity and provide supporting documentation.
 Extra time may be needed if a face-to-face appointment is deemed necessary.
 Applicants will be notified when they start their application.

 Once the application has been submitted online, the applicant’s identity proven and provided the necessary documents, a decision is usually made on the visa within three weeks.